richardekong/Earth-Rotation/README.md

 # Earth-Rotation
-# dimensional animation of the earth rotation
+# Three dimensional animation of the earth rotation.
+This is a program that presents a rotating globe.
+This program implements the javafx 3D animation and timeline functionalities.